Working with Us

 - The ability to communicate fluently in both Welsh and English

-- A degree-level qualification in a planning-related subject, a certified qualification accredited by the Royal Town Planning Institute, or significant directly relevant experience
+- A degree-level qualification in a Land Management-related subject, a certified qualification in a related field, or significant directly relevant experience

-The closing date for this role is 26th March 2025.
+The closing date for this role is the 27th May 2025.

-So, if you want to take on this rewarding role as Director of Planning and Partnerships, please apply via the button shown.
+So, if you want to join Eryri National Park Authority as the Director of Land Management, please apply via the button shown.
 This vacancy is being advertised by Webrecruit.
 The services advertised by Webrecruit are those of an Employment Agency.

 Function